nicolleromero/shoppies-app/README.md

 ## About

-Movie awards for entrepreneurs!
-Shoppies is a single-page web app built in React that lets users search for movies using OMDB'S API and nominate five movies to receive a Shoppies Award!
+The movie awards for entrepreneurs!
+Shoppies is a single-page web app built in React that lets users search for movies (using OMDB's API) and nominate five movies to receive a Shoppies Award!

-#### <a href="https://nicolleromero.github.io/shoppies-app/">👉 Try it out here!</a>
+#### 👉 <a href="https://nicolleromero.github.io/shoppies-app/">Try it out here!</a>

 ### <div align="center"><img alt="shoppies demo gif" src="readme.gif" width="100%"></div>